 - Formula: Net profit / Turnover

-- Explanation: A high percentage shows that the company is effective in converting its revenues into net profits.
+- Explanation: A high percentage shows that the company is efficient at converting its revenues into net profits.

 Gross profit margin:

-- Definition: Measures the proportion of each dollar of revenue that remains after deducting the cost of goods sold.
+- Definition: Measures the proportion of each revenue dollar that remains after deducting the cost of goods sold.

-- Formula: (Revenue - Cost of Goods Sold) / Revenue
+- Formula: (Sales Revenue - Cost of Goods Sold) / Sales Revenue

 - Explanation: A high gross profit margin indicates good management of production costs.